The United States Of Metal: The Best Band From Every State In America

 Mormons aren’t the only ones having fun in Salt Lake City, Utah: if the success of battle-obsessed power metal outfit Visigoth is any indication, metalheads seem to be getting along just fine, too.

-Though not quite 20 years old, Lamb of God will undoubtedly live on as one of the dozen or so greatest American heavy metal bands of the 21st century.
+Celebrating 20 years since their (proper) debut this year, Lamb Of God will undoubtedly live on as one of the dozen or so greatest American heavy metal bands of the 21st century.
 Whether or not you approve of the groovy style, there are few groups as powerful as they are precise.

-Thankfully no longer just “Kurt Cobain’s favorite band,” the Melvins finally get the respect they deserve for weirdo career that has spanned 35 years.
-Crucial to the growth of both grunge and sludge metal throughout the ‘90s, King Buzzo et al. are still somehow as bizarre and noisy today as ever before.
+Thankfully no longer just “Kurt Cobain’s favorite band,” the Melvins finally get the respect they deserve for weirdo career that has spanned almost 40 years.
+Crucial to the growth of both grunge and sludge metal throughout the ‘90s, King Buzzo and co. are still somehow as bizarre and noisy today as ever before.

 Required Listening: Houdini (1993)